jannesklee/odevec/README.md

 # OdeVec

 OdeVec is a special-purpose ode-solver.
-It solves many independent stiff equation systems with relatively small Jacobians optimized on throughput.
+It solves many stiff equation systems with relatively small Jacobians optimized on throughput.
 This is reached through vectorization and a Python pre-processor that prepares the stiff and sparse equation system symbolically and writes down the outcome in Fortran syntax in source-file templates.